Extending fibrations on knot complements to ribbon disk complements: Introduction

 \begin{cassongordon} A fibered knot $K$ in a homology $3$-sphere $M$ is homotopy-ribbon if and only if its closed monodromy extends over a handlebody.
-In particular, if $M=S^3$, then there is a homotopy $4$-ball $V$ and slice disk $D\subset V$ so that $(S^3,K)=\boundary(V,D)$ and $V\setminus\nu(D)$ is fibered by handlebodies. \end{cassongordon}
+In particular, if $M=S^3$ and $K$ is fibered and homotopy-ribbon, then there is a homotopy $4$-ball $V$ and slice disk $D\subset V$ so that $(S^3,K)=\boundary(V,D)$ and $V\setminus\nu(D)$ is fibered by handlebodies. \end{cassongordon}

 (Note we did not define what it means for a knot in a homology $3$-sphere to be homotopy-ribbon.)

 From Casson and Gordon's proof of the above theorem, it is not obvious if the fibration on $S^3\setminus \nu(K)$ should extend over $B^4\setminus \nu(D)$ for a fixed disk $D$, or even whether $V$ is diffeomorphic to $B^4$.